learnforpractice/pyeos/pyeos.md

 <a name="playwithdex"></a>
 # Playing with DEX

-Before we can play with decentralized exchange,a few work need to be done.
+Before we can play with decentralized exchange, a few work need to be done.
 Open test.py in [program/pyeos/contracts/exchange](https://github.com/learnforpractice/pyeos/tree/master/programs/pyeos/contracts/exchange), edit wallet password and keys in test.init as show below.
 We have created them in the [first part](https://github.com/learnforpractice/pyeos/blob/master/pyeos.md#lets-do-some-practices):

 ```python
 def init():